jrespie/jrespie.github.io/_posts/2019/05/2019-05-24-the-array-sorting-hat.markdown

 ### Step 3 - The array sorting hat
 <img src="/assets/images/2019/05/2019-05-24-sorting-hat.gif" class="center" width="400px">

-There's a nice JavaScript function that will help us sort the array.
+There's a nice JavaScript function that will help us sort the creatorData array.

 ##### array.sort()
 array.sort() accepts a 'compare' fuction as an argument.